kajacx/wasm-bridge/README.md

 but it works on desktop as well as on the web.

+## How do I use this?

+In general, you would use this crate the same way wou would use `wasmtime`, and just replace `wasmtime` with `wasm_bride`.

+Alternatively, you can take a look at these examples:

+ - **No bindgen:** Text tutorial, Video tutorial
+ - **Component model:** Text tutorial, Video tutorial
+ - **Component model with WASI:** Text tutorial, Video tutorial

 ## Component model

 The main focus is to support [wasmtime's component model](https://github.com/WebAssembly/component-model).